 Taste of Japanese Ice Coffee

 To really test out this method, we tested both cold brew and Japanese iced coffee with multiple coffee beans.
 For each side-by-side comparison, the first thing we noticed was that Japanese iced coffee has much more flavors and aromatics.
-The subtle hints of caramel, chocolate, berries, and other delicious flavors hidden in the coffee beans are more pronounced with Japanese iced coffee method for the same exact beans.
+The subtle hints of caramel, chocolate, berries, and other delicious flavors hidden in the coffee beans are more pronounced with the Japanese iced coffee method for the same exact beans.

 When done well, the Japanese iced coffee will result in a more flavorful, brighter, and complex iced coffee.
 You can also produce different results with the same coffee by adjusting the pour rate and grind size.